As a cooperative, Associated Electric has an advantage when it comes to keeping owners and members happy.

 Associated continues to meet its mission, as illustrated by several benchmarks.

 Member distribution cooperatives served by the six G&Ts and Associated continue to buy power at a lower cost than the average paid by nonmember distribution cooperatives in eight states surrounding Missouri.
 Across the nation, Associated is one of the five lowest-cost G&Ts.

-Just as important: Results from a recent survey show cooperative members served by Associated and the three-tiered system rank their cooperatives higher for customer service than other utilities, as well as many other industries, on the American Customer Satisfaction Index.
+Just as important: Results from our member satisfaction surveys show cooperative members served by Associated and the three-tiered system rank their cooperatives higher for customer service than other utilities, as well as many other industries, on the American Customer Satisfaction Index.